-- The CPUC should monitor reserved number use for all companies by reviewing future utilization data to ensure companies are complying with the FCC's 45-day requirement. - The CPUC should adopt efficient number use practices specific to carrier reserve number holdings.
-In developing these practices, the CPUC should investigate various alternatives including, but not limited to, 1) limits on the quantity or percentage of reserved numbers companies can hold, and 2) requirements for using reserved number resources prior to requesting new numbers.
+- The CPUC should monitor reserved number use for all companies by reviewing future utilization data to ensure companies are complying with the FCC's 180-day requirement. - The CPUC should adopt efficient number use practices specific to companies' reserved number holdings.
+In developing these practices, the CPUC should investigate various alternatives including, but not limited to, 1) limits on the quantity or percentage of reserved numbers companies can hold, and 2) requirements for using reserved numbers prior to requesting new numbers.